alpmestan/ghc.nix/README.md

 the rest is still managed by `niv` for backwards compatibility.
 To format all nix code in this repo, run `nix fmt`, to enter a development shell, run `nix develop`.

+## direnv

+With nix-direnv support, it is possible to make [`direnv`](https://github.com/direnv/direnv/) load `ghc.nix` upon entering your local `ghc` directory.
+Just put a `.envrc` containing `use flake /home/theUser/path/to/ghc.nix#` in the ghc directory.
+This works for all flake urls, so you can also put `use flake github:alpmestan/ghc.nix#` in there and it should work.

+(*Note*: at the time of writing `.direnv` is not part of the `.gitignore` in ghc, so be careful to not accidentally commit it, it's the local cache of your development shell which makes loading it upon entering the directory instant)

 ## TODO

 - We currently can't just invoke `nix-build` ([#1](https://github.com/alpmestan/ghc.nix/issues/1))